bebo mia inc.

 For those doulas who already completed training and wanted a business jump start, we launched our online which matured into the .
 Through both programs we support and mentor doulas & other birth professionals.
 Whether our members are just in the beginning stages of their career, or they are setting up an agency, we hold their hands and help them through.

-Although our business has expanded to include more programs and continuing education, our mission as a company (the one we first wrote down all those years ago) has not changed one bit.
-We want to connect women* with their value and power.
-We don’t want another doula to leave their training feeling lost and overwhelmed, or worse, give up.
-We never want to see another doula (or any other birth professional) give up because they don’t have the support they need.
+Although our business has expanded to include more programs and continuing education we have not lost sight of the importance of nurturing and loving each and every person that chooses to learn with us.
+We truly want to connect folx to their intrinsic value and power.
+We don’t want anyone to leave their training feeling lost and overwhelmed, or worse, give up.
+We never want to see another birth worker (or any other fertility/birth/postpartum professional) give up because they don’t have the support they need.
 And most importantly, we want to change the birth landscape, around the world.
 The current systems we are working within were not designed to put the birther first.
-We are dedicated to educating and mentoring doulas that will affect positive change, and will do so minding & mending the gap between families and health care providers.
+We are dedicated to educating and mentoring birth workers that will affect positive change, and will do so minding & mending the gap between families and health care providers.
 We love, love, love getting up each morning and doing this work.
 We cannot imagine doing anything else that would feel as rewarding or meaningful as this.